Life After a Juvenile Record

 Once a record has been sealed, a notice is sent to all agencies or persons who have the juvenile record.
 This notice instructs that all of the minor’s records be sent to the court, where they are sealed.
 In effect, the juvenile record no longer exists as a matter of law.
 This means that if an agency or persons in the agency are asked, they must reply that no such record exists.
 Inspection of a sealed record can only be permitted by court order.
 Still, it is important to consider what you may have to disclose in the future even though the records are sealed.

 A young person may be asked about his or her juvenile record on various applications.
 One example is on a job application.
-Although job applicants cannot be asked to disclose if they have ever been arrested, an employer can ask about previous convictions that relate to the job.
+Although job applicants cannot be asked to disclose if they have ever been arrested, an employer can ask if you have a conviction or if you have ever been convicted of a crime.
 Disclosures may be different depending on why the young person was in juvenile court.
 For example, a recent change in Iowa law has made it clear that an adjudication for certain sexually violent offenses is considered a conviction, whether or not the young person has sealed his or her record.
 This means a person may have to disclose any of these adjudications on a job application.

 There are still many questions about what a young person with a juvenile record must disclose.
 Much depends on how questions are phrased and the practical consequences of responding in a particular way.
 For now, you should consult with an attorney if you have a question about how you should answer these or other questions regarding disclosure of your juvenile record.